 Smithers Mountain Peaks Photo SimonSees.com

-Smithers is a community with a borderline humid continental/subarctic climate in northern British Columbia.
+Smithers is a community with a borderline humid continental/subarctic climate in the Bulkley Valley in Northern British Columbia.
 The region is known for its world class skiing and fishing, particularly for steelhead.
-Other available activities include soccer, volleyball, hockey, baseball, downhill mountain biking, cross-country skiing, hiking, quaddingd, and snowmobiling.
-The many lakes and rivers in the area are excellent for kayaking and canoeing.
+Mountain biking, cross-country skiing, hiking, quadding, and snowmobiling are all popular in the area.
+The many lakes and rivers are excellent for kayaking and canoeing.

 The Bulkley Valley offers a self-guided Culture Crawl through the history of the Bulkley Valley.
-The Museum features artefacts and documents which detail the history of the region.
-The Smithers Art Gallery, which opened in 1972, features exhibitions from local and regional artists.
-The gallery is home to many beautiful and exciting works of art, with shows booked at least 2 years in advance.
+The Museum features artifacts and documents which detail the history of the region.
+The Smithers Art Gallery, which opened in 1972, houses exhibitions from local and regional artists.
+The gallery is home to many beautiful and exciting works of art.

 The Town of Smithers is situated in the Bulkley Valley of Northern British Columbia along Yellowhead Highway 16.
-It is approximately half way between the cities of Prince Rupert and Prince George.
-The Town’s location is positioned with excellent road, rail and air connections to the rest of the province of British Columbia.
+It is approximately half way between the cities of Prince Rupert and Prince George and 204 km (127 mi) east of Terrace, 15 km (10 mi) west of Telkwa, 64 km (40 mi) west of Houston.

 The community of Smithers was founded in 1913 as the divisional headquarters of the Grand Trunk Pacific Railway.
 The community took its name from Sir Alfred Smithers, the chairman of the board of directors of the railway.
 Lake Kathlyn is one of the most familiar spots in the area.
 The lake is named after Sir Alfred’s daughter.